JohnPaulinePineda/Portfolio_Project_59/docs/index.md

 ## 1.7.
 Bagged Model Development <a class="anchor" id="1.7"></a>

-[Bagging](https://www.manning.com/books/ensemble-methods-for-machine-learning), or Bootstrap Aggregating, is an ensemble learning technique that reduces model variance by training multiple instances of the same algorithm on different randomly sampled subsets of the training data.
+[Bagging (Boostrap Aggregating)](https://www.manning.com/books/ensemble-methods-for-machine-learning) is an ensemble learning technique that reduces model variance by training multiple instances of the same algorithm on different randomly sampled subsets of the training data.
 The fundamental problem bagging aims to solve is overfitting, particularly in high-variance models.
 By generating multiple bootstrap samples—random subsets created through sampling with replacement — bagging ensures that each model is trained on slightly different data, making the overall prediction more stable.
 In classification problems, the final output is obtained by majority voting among the individual models, while in regression, their predictions are averaged.
 Bagging is particularly effective when dealing with noisy datasets, as it smooths out individual model errors.
 However, its effectiveness is limited for low-variance models, and the requirement to train multiple models increases computational cost.

 ### 1.7.1 Random Forest <a class="anchor" id="1.7.1"></a>